Skip to content

 setDecrBy Since 3.5.6

-The setDecrBy method is one of the advanced update operations in MyBatis-Plus, allowing you to specify a field and decrement its value in the database by a specified amount.
-This method is particularly useful for scenarios requiring decrement operations on numeric fields.
+The setDecrBy method is one of the advanced update operations in MyBatis-Plus that allows you to specify a field and decrease its value in the database by a specified amount.
+This method is particularly useful for scenarios where you need to perform decrement operations on numeric fields.

 Scope of Use